 Ghana is a country in Africa specializing in small-batch coffee, which comes from the plants that naturally grow there.
-Although they’re not in the top 10 of producing coffee, farmers are turning to niche markets to sell their premium-quality beans.
+Although they are not in the top 10 of producing coffee, farmers are turning to niche markets to sell their premium-quality beans.
 While their total yield hasn’t increased much over the years, the current coffee demand has started to change things.

 History of Coffee in Ghana

 The Robusta coffee plant is an indigenous coffee plant in West Africa, a coffee plant that grows beans typically for espresso and instant coffee.
 Unlike some countries that had coffee plants introduced, Robusta beans are native and flourish in the low elevations of the country.
-However, it wasn’t until the 18th century that coffee cultivation began.
+However, it was not until the 18th century that coffee cultivation began.

 During the 1980s, the government had set up plantations to help increase coffee production.
 However, farmers ditched the crop when the price of coffee crashed around the same time.
 Eventually, the plantation land was split up for private ownership, with some farms still producing coffee.
 The overall production hasn’t increased much until very recently, with specialty coffee being a hot commodity in the coffee world.